froeschel/azure-notes/notes.md

 ## Compute Solution

 ### IAAS
+* When creating a resource one can download a ARM template [template.json + parametrs.json].
+* In the portal a custom deployment can be created by uploading the template and parameters file.
+* Deploy ARM with CLI: `az deployment group create --resource-group Responza-KB-Test --template-file template.json --parameters parameters.json`
 * When one wants to publish an image to the ACR it needs to be tagged the following way [reg-name].azurecr.io/[name-of-image].

 ### Web Apps